vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 With these automations you can make the next notifications and/or announcements when the dishwasher is ...
 * finished.
 * not emptied yet after X time after it's finished.
+You can keep sending them until the door is opened.
 * not started yet today when the time is after Y.

 <br>